-As the the new year settles in, now is a great time to make early progress on your new year’s resolutions.
+As the holidays wind down and the new year settles in, now is a great time to make early progress on your new year’s resolutions.
 If you haven’t already thought about goals or resolutions that will make a difference for you and your family this year, why not set a resolution to increase your family’s safety?
 With this guide, we’ve outlined three easy ways that you can protect yourself and your family online, at home, and in an emergency, to give you peace of mind all year long against a variety of threats.

 Unfortunately, too many people only think about protecting themselves in reaction to being a victim.
 Identity theft, home invasions, and natural disasters can all happen to anyone at any time.